1991–92 in English football: Diary of the season

 30 September 1991 – Manchester United lead the First Division by six points from Leeds United at the end of September.
 Sheffield United are bottom of the table, with only one league win from eleven games.
 The Second Division is being led by a thriving Middlesbrough side in their first season under the management of Lennie Lawrence.
 Ipswich Town occupy second place.
 Swindon Town, Wolverhampton Wanderers, Leicester City and Cambridge United occupy the playoff zone.

 1 October 1991 – Leeds United suffer their first league defeat of the season when they are beaten 1–0 at Selhurst Park by Crystal Palace.

 3 October 1991 – John McGrath, the former Preston North End manager, becomes Halifax Town's 23rd manager in 45 years as successor to Jim McCalliog.

 4 October 1991 – Liverpool sign 19-year-old Welsh-born right back Rob Jones from Fourth Division Crewe Alexandra for £300,000.

 5 October 1991 – Leeds United get their title challenge back on track with a 4–3 home win over struggling Sheffield United, although they are still three points behind leaders Manchester United, who have two games in hand.
 Steve Hodge and Mel Sterland both score twice.
-Luton Town's struggles continue when they lost 4–0 at Aston Villa in a welcome victory for Ron Atkinson's team after a slow start to his first season in charge.
+Luton Town's struggles continue when they lose 4–0 at Aston Villa.
 Sheffield Wednesday move fourth with a 4–1 home win over Crystal Palace.
-Terry Butcher, at 32 the youngest manager in the league, has got off to a good start to his second season as manager of Coventry City, who occupy fifth place after a 1–0 win at West Ham.Tony Cottee becomes Everton's second hat-trick scorer of the league campaign, scoring all three goals in a 3–1 home win over Tottenham.
+Terry Butcher, at 32 the youngest manager in the league, has got off to a good start to his second season as manager of Coventry City, who occupy fifth place after a 1–0 win at West Ham United.Tony Cottee becomes Everton's second hat-trick scorer of the league campaign, scoring all three goals in a 3–1 home win over Tottenham.

 6 October 1991 – Rob Jones makes his debut for Liverpool in a goalless draw with Manchester United at Old Trafford.
 Mark Hughes is sent off for the hosts and Gary Ablett is sent off for the visitors.

-7 October 1991 – Ray Harford leaves Wimbledon and is replaced by Aston Villa's reserve team coach Peter Withe.
+7 October 1991 – In a shock move, Kenny Dalglish, who resigned as Liverpool manager earlier, makes his return to management at second division Blackburn Rovers.
+A similarly surprising move sees Ray Harford resign as manager of Wimbledon, who are placed eighth in the First Division, to become Dalglish's assistant at Ewood Park.

-8 October 1991 – John Impey, who won promotion to the Third Division with Torquay United just weeks after his appointment as manager last season, is sacked after six months in the job after his side lost seven out of eight games in the league.
+8 October 1991 – Wimbledon replace Ray Harford with Aston Villa's reserve team coach, Peter Withe.
+John Impey, who won promotion to the Third Division with Torquay United just weeks after his appointment as manager last season, is sacked after six months in the job after his side lost seven out of eight games in the league.
 28-year-old player Wes Saunders is appointed caretaker manager – making him the youngest manager in the Football League.
 Winger Jimmy Carter moves from Liverpool to Arsenal for £500,000.